vedraj360/ChipRecyclerView/README.md

         android:layout_width="match_parent"
         android:layout_height="100dp" />
 ```
-* There are multiple viewholderS already present in library out of the box ✌.
+* There are multiple viewholders already present in library out of the box ✌.

   1 CircularChipViewHolder